divyanshgawri/Image_recognition/README.md

    - Handles cases where no faces are detected and returns the original image for further analysis.

 2. **Face Recognition**:
-   - Utilizes a pre-trained CNN model to classify the cropped face images.
+   - Utilizes a Self-Made CNN model to classify the cropped face images.
    - Predicts the identity of the individual by comparing the features extracted from the image against those in the training dataset.

 3. **Confidence Scoring**: